adewaledamilare/ATM--Cash-Machine--Simulation-Program/README.md

 It is a simulation of a Cash Machine used to carry out day to day banking transactions.

-To use it, just instantiate an object of the Class 'Account' and call on the member functions
+To use it, just instantiate an object from the Class 'Account' and call on the member functions

 to carry out the desired operation.
 A sample execution is provided in the file Main.